Jortuk/FinalProject/README.md

 This toolchain and workflow diagram closely reflects what would be used by DevOps engineers in real working environments.
 Our project includes all the required functionality, through tool integration and feeback, to be passed onto a operations team for continued development.

 ### Tools, Technologies & Languages Used <a name="technologies"></a>
-* The Spring Pet Clinic application is a spring boot application we ran using maven.
+* The Spring Pet Clinic application is a spring boot application we ran using maven
-* RDS MySQL database to persist data entered on the website.
+* RDS MySQL database to persist data entered on the website
-* Ansible to provision VMs.
+* Ansible to provision VMs
-* Jenkins to automate the building process.
+* Jenkins to automate the building process
+* DockerFiles to Dockerise the front and back end applications
+* DockerHub to version control the images
-* Docker to containerise the application and docker swarm to deploy the application.
+* Docker Swarm to deploy the application
-* Terraform to provision AWS resources.
+* Terraform to provision AWS resources
-* Trello to track and manage the project.
+* Trello to track and manage the project
+* Microsoft Teams to communicate throughout the project
+* GitHub to version control the code
+* A webhook to trigger automated builds from updates to the source code
+* Scripts to carry out automated commands
+* IAM users to provide access to the AWS resources
+* CloudWatch to monitor AWS resource activity, including CloudWatch Metrics and Alarms
+* CloudTrail to monitor IAM user activity
+* SNS topic
+* AWS billing alerts
+* YAML files
+* Linux
+* Java

 ## MySQL <a name="mysql"></a>
 A RDS MySQL database was set up on AWS in order to persist data from the website.
 This required the application-mysql.properties file to be modified so that the first three lines are uncommented and to include the endpoint for the database, username and password.
 In order to protect this sensitive information we entered the export command with the values for these varibles in the .bashrc and then used variable substitution in the file.